 Learning About the Remote Work Experience

-A series of ‘yes’ or ‘no’ question was also asked regarding the employee work-from-home experience.
+A series of ‘yes’ or ‘no’ questions were also asked regarding the employee work-from-home experience.
 From these answers, it was revealed that 68.8% (11/16) of the employees reported feeling happier working from home than they are when working in the office.
 Additionally, 81.3% (13) felt like they had the proper technology to do their work from home, three did not.
 However, when asked whether employees felt more productive working from home vs in the office, it was a 50-50% split.
 So apparently at least 18.8% were happier working from home but felt less productive doing so.

-The employees were also asked what they felt were the biggest advantages to working from home.
+The employees were also asked what they felt were the biggest advantages of working from home.
 The number one most given answer was no traffic/commute with eight people (50%) indicating this as one of the biggest advantages.
 Three indicated they had fewer distractions.
 Three indicated having more flexible time for meeting family needs.
 One person indicated that not having to wear a mask was an advantage.

 The employees were also asked what the biggest advantages were when working at the office.
 Access to the physical files and access to the copy room and equipment therein were each mentioned by a total of five different people.
-Access to supplies, ability to talk face-to-face, larger workspace, and no distractions each were mentioned one time.
+Access to supplies, ability to talk face-to-face, larger workspace, and no distractions were each mentioned one time.

 Questions Regarding the Sustainability of Remote Working After the Pandemic